 Text will give you access to the pages of descriptive information supplied by the experts who compiled this data set for the National Disc, to aid you in interpreting this data.
-We strongly recommend that you study the text attached to any data set from which you want to draw conclusions, and you should read the further notes on this in Chapter 18.
-After selecting Text the menu bar becomes:
+We strongly recommend that you study the text attached to any data set from which you want to draw conclusions, and you should read the further notes on this in the section "Displaying and manipulating data maps".
+After selecting Text, the menu bar becomes: